Aiaid/2dns/GITHUB_PAGES_SETUP.md

    - Go to your GitHub repository
    - Click on the "Actions" tab
-   - Select the "Deploy to GitHub Pages" workflow
+   - Select the "Deploy Next.js site to Pages" workflow
    - Click on "Run workflow" and select the branch (usually `main`)

 3. **Configure GitHub Pages in repository settings**